Unbiased likelihood estimation of the Langevin diffusion for animal movement modelling: Numerical experiment

 \subsection{Convergence analysis II}

-In the third numerical experiment we test how the number of bridges $M$ affects the bias in parameter estimates.
+In the fourth numerical experiment we test how the number of bridges $M$ affects the bias in parameter estimates.
 We did this by simulating $100$ tracks and then thinning them by a factor of $100$ to get $\Delta_t = 1$.
 For each of these tracks we estimated the parameters $\Vec{\beta}$ and $\tau^2$ using $N=50$ importance sampling nodes and $M \in \{5 , \ 10, \ 50, \ 100, \ 200\}$ bridges.
 Boxplots of the resulting estimates are shown in Figure~\ref{fig:sim3}.

 In Figure~\ref{fig:sim4} we see that if the number of bridges is too low, there is a bias in the parameter estimates and the spread of the estimates is slightly larger.
-At $M=50$ bridges none of the estimates show a bias, and increasing the number of bridges does not yield any better results.
+At $M=50$ bridges none of the estimates show a bias, and increasing the number of bridges does not yield any noticable improvements.